trymore-a6m8/shonenjump_parser/README.md

 3. Next you can use default test screept like 'oshinoko' by entering command ```poetry run oshinoko``` or manualy edit test.py from test folder (Also you can edit pyproject.toml and create oshinoko-like function for new ```poetry run``` command)

 ## Future of the project
-In the future it's possible to be modified for improving indexing process (indexing stage executes parallel with rendering to pdf but a lot of time are wasted by awaiting request of json files)
+In the future it will possible to be modified for improving indexing process (indexing stage executes parallel with rendering to pdf but a lot of time are wasted by awaiting request of json files)